rajeshvkothari/oom/Internal/NEW_GIN_README.md

 [ORAN and Tickclamp Servers](#ORAN-and-Tickclamp-Servers) should be completed only if ORAN and Tickclamp models are to be deployed.

-[Creating Environment for Non-ONAP testing](#Creating-Environment-for-Non-ONAP-testing) should be completed only if deployment is to be tested in Non ONAP based environment.
+[Creating Environment for Non-ONAP based testing](#Creating-Environment-for-Non-ONAP-based-testing) should be completed only if deployment is to be tested in Non ONAP based environment.
 This is not required for ONAP OOM based deployment.

 So, for example, to deploy SDWAN in ONAP OOM, ignore first and only perform steps given